KDND: As KDND

 At noon on July 14, 1998, Entercom made a move that general manager John Geary admitted should have occurred a year prior and flipped KXOA to Top 40/CHR as 107.9 The End with new KDND call letters.
-The first song on “The End” was “Everybody” by Backstreet Boys.
-In January 1999, the KXOA call letters, as well as the Arrow format and branding, were recycled by the former KRAK-FM at 93.7 MHz, replacing an ailing classic country station.
+In January 1999, KXOA's original Arrow format and branding were recycled by the former KRAK-FM at 93.7 MHz, replacing an ailing classic country station.

 "Hold Your Wee for a Wii" contest

 On January 12, 2007, KDND's morning show, the Morning Rave, held an on-air contest entitled Hold Your Wee for a Wii, in which contestants were asked to drink as much water as they could without urinating.
 The contestant able to hold the most water would win a Wii video game console; having recently come out in November 2006, the Nintendo console was a very popular and sought-after item but was nearly impossible to find in stores in North America.
-A 28-year-old contestant, Jennifer Strange, died of water intoxication hours after taking part in the contest.

-According to contest participants, 17 to 20 contestants took part in the competition in a room at KDND's studios.
-The contest began around 6:45 a.m. as contestants were each handed 240 mL (8 oz) water bottles to drink at 15-minute intervals.
+According to contest participants, 18 contestants took part in the competition in a room at KDND's studios.
+The contest began in the morning as contestants were each handed 8 USoz water bottles to drink at 15-minute intervals.
 Contestants also said that as the contest progressed, they were given increasingly larger quantities of water to drink.
-According to witness reports, Strange, who placed second in the contest, may have drunk nearly 2 USgal.
-Some later remarked on the physical discomfort they suffered during and following the event.
+According to witness reports, 28-year-old Jennifer Strange, who placed second in the contest, may have drunk nearly 2 USgal.

 The Sacramento Bee released audio clips from the morning show indicating that the disc jockeys were aware of the death of Matthew Carrington by water intoxication.
 At one point, a nurse contacted the station and informed the DJs that the contest could be dangerous and potentially fatal.
-The DJs responded by saying, "We're aware of that" and said that the contestants had signed releases and couldn't file a lawsuit.
-According to a contestant, the waivers addressed only publicity issues and made no mention of health or safety concerns.
+The DJs responded by saying that the contestants had signed releases; according to a contestant, the waivers addressed only publicity issues and made no mention of health or safety concerns.
 The DJs also joked about Strange's distended belly, joking that she looked three months pregnant.

 After the contest, Strange spoke to a co-worker by telephone, indicating she was on her way home and in extreme pain, suffering from what appeared to be an intense headache.
-The co-worker contacted Strange's mother, who went to her home an hour later to find her dead.
+The co-worker contacted Strange's mother, who then went to her home to find her dead.